steem/qwp/README.md

     <input type="text" name="s[user]" placeholder="Email">
 </form>
 ```
-qwp will automatically collect the data into $F and $F global variables.
+qwp will automatically collect the data into $F and $S global variables.
 You can use F() and S() function to get
 the values.

 ## Other files